kytvi2p/grid-updates/README.md

 `grid-updates` was designed as a cron job script but can be run manually just as well.

-Run this script with either `--merge-introducers` or `--replace-introducers` to make sure your Tahoe-LAFS node will know about as many introducers as possible.
+Run this script with either `--sync-introducers` or `--merge-introducers` to make sure your Tahoe-LAFS node will know about as many introducers as possible.

 If you also want to receive the news feed, add the `--download-news` action.
 It will fetch and display (email if run by a cron job) the news feed from the grid.
-It will also allow you to view the news your browser (using --patch-tahoe even in Tahoe's web console) and to be notified of news by a regular news reader using an Atom news feed.
+It will also allow you to view the news your browser (using `--patch-tahoe` even in Tahoe's web console) and to be notified of news by a regular news reader using an Atom news feed.
 Following the grid-updates news is recommended.

 The list, news and script installation files are stored on the grid itself and